Random matrices: Motivations, history, and applications

 \subsection{Quantum chromodynamics and random surfaces}

-Quantum chromodynamics (QCD) is a gauge theory whose gauge field, which describes gluons, has the structure of a matrix of size $N_c$.
-The integer $N_c$ is the number of colors and is set to $N_c=3$ in QCD.
+Quantum chromodynamics (QCD) is the theory of strong nuclear interactions.
+It is a gauge quantum field theory, whose gauge field, which describes gluons, has the structure of a unitary matrix of size $N_c$.
+The integer $N_c$ is called the number of colors and is set to $N_c=3$ in QCD.
 However, 't Hooft proposed to study a generalization of QCD in the limit $N_c \rightarrow \infty$~\cite{'tHooft:1973jz}, where important simplifications occur, and then recover $N_c=3$ by perturbation theory.
 Moreover, the $N_c\times N_c$ matrix is random, because of quantum mechanical dynamics.
 So, the $N_c \rightarrow \infty$ generalization of QCD is a theory of large random matrices.

-In Feynman graphs of gluons, the matrix structure can be represented by having double lines in propagators, where each line implicitly carries one of the two indices of the matrix:
+In Feynman graphs of gluons, the matrix structure can be represented by having double lines in propagators, where each line carries one of the two indices of the matrix:

 Such a graph with double lines is called a \textbf{ribbon graph} .
-In the limit $N_c \rightarrow \infty$, the graphs become planar -- they can be drawn on surfaces.
-And a planar ribbon graph is dual to a triangulation of the corresponding surface:
+A trivalent ribbon graph is dual to a triangulation of a surface: